Business Setup in Dubai | Company Formation UAE & KSA | Noble Core Ventures

 • Your role: owner or partner, not automatically an employee

 Important nuance: a residence visa does not automatically mean you have unrestricted permission to work.
+The UAE Identity and Citizenship Authority (ICP) outlines the official criteria for investor and partner visa categories.
 An employment visa gives residence and work authorization for that employer.
-An investor or partner visa gives residence tied to ownership, but working rules still depend on the structure and permits in place.
+When comparing your options, understanding the investor visa UAE pathway is crucial — it gives residence tied to ownership, but working rules still depend on the structure and permits in place.

 Side-by-Side Comparison Table